Welding rod

 Related reading: How to Choose the Right Welding Rod?

-We can know whether the welding rod is using DC welding machine or AC welding machine from the welding rod grade.
+The welding rod grade can reveal whether the welding rod is being used with a DC welding machine or an AC welding machine.
+Additionally, the welding rod grade can also indicate whether the welding rod is acidic or alkaline.

 Last digit of welding rod grade | Coating type | Current type |